idvorkin/idvorkin.github.io/_posts/2015-11-20-MentalHealthHabits.md

 ---
 layout: post
-title: "Emotional Health Practicies"
+title: "Emotional Health Practices"
 author: "Igor Dvorkin"
 category: How Igor Ticks
 comments: true
 inprogress: true

 ---

-Emotional Health predicts if you can sleep at night, if you can let it go, and if you can empathize.

-Analogy Physical Health

-## Practices

-Here are the practices I do, and my level of succcess
+Emotionally healthy folks can let it go, empathize with others, and most importantly, sleep well at night.

+Just like physically healthy folks do physical practices, like walking daily, stretching, biking, there are also emotional practices.
+Here are the ones I've been exploring.

 ### Daily Stream of Conciousness Journalling

 __Why?__ I'm a ruminator.
-Both positive and negative thoughts get stuck in a loop in my head, creating cognative load, and distracting me from the present.
-By taking a few minutes to "drain" the ideas in my head, many of the ideas will go away, or atleast be much less interupting
+Both positive and negative thoughts get stuck in a loop in my head, creating cognitive load, and distracting me from the present.
+By taking a few minutes to "drain" the ideas in my head, many of the ideas will go away, or at least be much less interrupting

 __How?__  Every day I take 10 minutes to write about 750 words as quickly as I can on the ideas sloshing around in my head.
 I do it on [750words](http://www.750words.com) which is optimized for this practice.

-__How's that working out for you?__ Really well, this is my most consistent practcice.
+__How's that working out for you?__ Really well, this is my most consistent practice.
 Since [September 2011][http://ighealth.blogspot.com/2012/01/750wordscom.html], I've written over a million words on more then 1300 days.

 ### Daily Gratefulness Journal